 The Maya civilisation stretched from Mexico to Honduras and was the most dominant indigenous society in Mesoamerica.
 And while this ancient civilisation declined and eventually collapsed, the Maya people live on, largely in southern Mexico and Guatemala.
 Today, the physical remnants of these great cities can be found dotted across Central America.
+The most famous of the Maya ruins is at Chichen Itza on the Yucatan Peninsula, but there are many other fascinating sites to visit.
 We invite you to explore our top 10 Mayan experiences; from impressive ruins to modern Maya communities!
 Contact us to organise a tailor-made holiday to this fascinating region.

 Tulum is one of the last inhabited cities built by the Maya.
 Its main temple overlooks the Caribbean on a clifftop with a backdrop to a white sandy beach.
 Did you know, Tulum is one of the most-visited Maya ruins thanks to its proximity to the popular Riviera Maya?
 So we recommend rising early to beat both the crowds and the heat.

-Nestled on the banks of a lagoon, Lamanai has three large pyramids, a ball court, and open plaza.
-To reach this Maya Ruin, you will have to travel up-river on a boat ride through the lush jungle.
-While the ruins are fascinating, even better is the wildlife!
+Nestled on the banks of a lagoon, Lamanai has three large pyramids, a ball court, and an open plaza.
+To reach this Maya Ruin, you will have to travel upriver on a boat ride through the lush jungle.
+While these Mayan ruins are fascinating, even better is the wildlife!
 Exotic birds, crocodiles, and howler monkeys are all visible on the boat journey.
 And did you know this area of Belize also boasts the highest population density of jaguars in Central America?
 So, if you love history and wildlife, then this is the spot for you!

 San Cristobal de las Casas is one of the best places to experience contemporary Maya life.
 The centre of San Cristobal is a riot of colour as people from highland villages all around descend on the central plaza to sell their wares.
 And you can’t miss a visit to nearby San Juan Chamula to see the fascinating syncretism of Catholic and Maya beliefs.
 Don’t miss this wonderful and very traditional part of Mexico.